Actuarial Science

 The Bachelor’s programme is a Selection Programme.
 The Selection Mark, on which selections will be based is calculated as the average of a student’s best 6 NSC marks (or best 4 where students have fewer than 6 subjects), including Mathematics and English/Afrikaans and excluding Life Orientation.

-For automatic provisional acceptance applicants will need to have met the minimum admission requirements and have a selection mark of at least 85% (based on Grade 11 results, or NSC results if matriculated).
+For provisional acceptance applicants will need to have met the minimum admission requirements and have a selection mark of at least 85% (based on Grade 11 results, or NSC results if matriculated).
 Applicants with a selection mark of below 85% will then be considered on academic merit, taking account of the number of places available.

-It should be noted that the average first year student in the programme typically has a mark of slightly above 90% for Grade 12 mathematics and close to a 90% overall aggregate for the NSC examinations.
+It should be noted that the average first year student in the programme typically has a mark of slightly above 90% for Grade 12 mathematics and close to a 90% overall aggregate for the NSC examinatio

 Bursaries